emmy-codes/geekhaven-blog/README.md

 ![kotaku_blog_header_preview](https://github.com/emmy-codes/Star-Trek-Museum/assets/70635859/ac560aa9-d221-4833-89ad-76593b464dfb)

-For the login pages I had a quick Google of login/signup pages and really liked the design of [this envatoelements design](https://elements.envato.com/login-page-screen-02-DQUHPP?irgwc=1&clickid=3BdW0o0pXxyPRuQxyZSGN09uUkH1ljy9Xwq5UQ0&iradid=298927&utm_campaign=elements_af_78798&iradtype=ONLINE_TRACKING_LINK&irmptype=mediapartner&utm_medium=affiliate&utm_source=impact_radius&mp=Speckyboy%20Design%20Magazine) both in colour scheme and cleanliness of the layout.
+For the login pages, I had a quick Google of login/signup pages and really liked the design of [this envatoelements design](https://elements.envato.com/login-page-screen-02-DQUHPP?irgwc=1&clickid=3BdW0o0pXxyPRuQxyZSGN09uUkH1ljy9Xwq5UQ0&iradid=298927&utm_campaign=elements_af_78798&iradtype=ONLINE_TRACKING_LINK&irmptype=mediapartner&utm_medium=affiliate&utm_source=impact_radius&mp=Speckyboy%20Design%20Magazine) both in colour scheme and cleanliness of the layout.

 ### Accessibility

-Plans for accessibility:
+Accessibility plans:

 * Semantic HTML
-* Descriptive alt text for images
+* Descriptive alt text for images (this turned out to be difficult due to the dynamic nature of the webpage).
 * Ensure good colour contrast for visually impaired users with [Colour Contrast Analyzer](https://www.tpgi.com/color-contrast-checker/)
 * Colour blindness: I did some research on the most common types of colour blindness and other than the vibrant pink (which will make up a small, small portion of the site) the rest of the colours still looked OK together.